Gloria Vanderbilt Fast Facts

 September 12, 2012 - Vanderbilt's exhibit, "The World of Gloria Vanderbilt: Collages, Dream Boxes and Recent Paintings," opens at the New York Design Center.

-January 7, 2016 - Vanderbilt, along with director Liz Garbus and her son Anderson Cooper, participate in a panel to discuss their upcoming HBO documentary "Nothing Left Unsaid: Gloria Vanderbilt & Anderson Cooper."
+January 2016 - The HBO documentary "Nothing Left Unsaid: Gloria Vanderbilt & Anderson Cooper" premieres at the Sundance Film Festival.

-April 2016 - Along with her son Anderson Cooper, Vanderbilt publishes the memoir, "The Rainbow Comes and Goes; A Mother and Son on Life, Love, and Loss."
+April 2016 - Along with her son Anderson, Vanderbilt publishes the memoir, "The Rainbow Comes and Goes; A Mother and Son on Life, Love, and Loss."